 In fact, the simulations revealed three surprisingly dynamic movements of the viral envelope proteins.
 On the one hand, the neuraminidase protein can bend its distinctive “head” by more than 90 degrees.
 As a result, the protein head performs circular movements on its stalk.
 “Bending the head off exposes a previously unknown epitope on the underside of the neuraminidase head,” report Casalino and his colleagues.

-The exciting thing about it: epitopes are potential docking sites for antibodies on the viral proteins.
+The exciting thing regarding it: epitopes are potential docking sites for antibodies on the viral proteins.
 They therefore play a crucial role in how effectively the immune system can recognize and fight a virus, but also how well vaccines and antibody preparations work.
 “We have already identified a monoclonal antibody that can bind to the underside of the neuraminidase head,” the researchers report.
-This could open up new therapeutic options.
+This might open up new therapeutic options.

 Inclination of the hemagglutinin exposes “old” docking sites